Pagero HTTPS solutions

 x-interchange-id Sender's identifier for the payload.
 Filename is commonly used but could be a unique id such as UUID which is defined in RFC 4122.

 x-company-id Unique identifier supplied by Pagero.
-Only required in multicompany setups.
+Only required in company group setups.

 # Example request